-Welcome to the website of the National Banana Research Program.
-As one of the research arms of NARO, the National Banana Research Program is mandated to carry out research on Banana in Uganda.
-Its goal is to enhance banana productivity and utilization through development and promotion of technologies for integrated management of weevil, black Sigatoka and nematodes.
+Welcome to National Banana Research Program.
+As one of the research arms of NARO, the National Banana Research Program is mandated To generate and promote improved banana varieties and practices that enhances banana productivity and utilization.

-The National Banana Research Program looks forward to helping farmers and welcomes questions related to Banana Agriculture.
+Questions related to Banana Programme .
 We also collaborate with other research scientists both regional and International and if you have any questions, do not hesitate to get in touch.
 You can write to us through the contact page and we will get back to you quickly.